telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 Due to the implementation of the subscription cache, especially how it is refreshed, this semaphore cannot be used in low level functions of the cache library, as one would suspect, but rather in higher level functions, which makes the implementation a little bit tricky.
 Any changes in where this semaphore is taken/given needs careful consideration.

-Details on this semaphore is already present in the [dedicated document of the Subscription Cache](subscriptionCache.md).
+Details on this semaphore is already present in the [dedicated document of the subscription cache](subscriptionCache.md).
 Pay special attention to the semaphore considerations explained in the [section devoted to `subCacheSync()` function](subscriptionCache.md#subcachesync).

 [Top](#top)